Land0fChocolate/NewEmeraldRomHack/README.md

 - Entrainment: Replaces opponents abilities with the user’s abilities.
 If opponent has a banned ability such as Stance Change, then they will still keep that ability but the others will be replaced with the user’s abilities in their respective slot.
 - Skill Swap: swaps the user abilities with the target abilities.
 If opponent has a banned ability such as Stance Change, then they will still keep that ability but the others will be replaced with the user’s abilities in their respective slot.
 - Gastro Acid: Neutralises target abilities unless it is a banned ability like Stance Change.
-- Role Play: replaces the user’s abilities with the target’s abilities.
+- Role Play: replaces the user’s abilities with the target’s abilities except for banned abilities like Stance Change.
 - Core Enforcer: Nullifies opponent’s abilities.
 - Charge Beam: Now 40 BP, 100% Acc with 100% chance for special attack boost.
 - Rock Smash: Now 50 BP with 100% chance for target defense drop.